ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 1. Make optional settings, for example:
     - Define a maximum number of returned suggestions
     - Select a prompt and model to be be used for generating suggestions
-    - Set the maximum number of tokens to be used by each call, and the temperature used when generating suggestions
+    - Set the maximum number of tokens to be used by each call when generating suggestions

 1. Click **Save and close** to apply the changes or **Discard** to discard them and close the window.